PanDAWMS/pilot2/doc/getting_started/launch.rst

     ./pilot.py -d -q <QUEUE_NAME>

 The ``QUEUE_NAME`` correspond to the ATLAS PandaQueue as defined in `AGIS`_.
-This will launch the default ``generic`` workflow with lifetime default lifetime of 10 seconds.
+This will launch the default ``generic`` workflow with a default lifetime of 10 seconds.

 .. _AGIS: http://atlas-agis.cern.ch/agis/